-Gerhard Roth’s slim documentary novel The Story of Darkness (115 pages, including an Afterword by Helga Schreckenberger of the University of Vermont) packs a powerful punch.
+Gerhard Roth’s slim documentary novel The Story of Darkness (Ariadne Press, 1999) packs a powerful punch.
 It begins with Roth explaining the origins of the novel.

 After having lived in the country for ten years, I moved to Vienna and into the apartment of a former fellow student of mine named Ascher.
 During the same time period, he committed suicide in my house on the Yugoslavian border.